-Dates, desert, and the sea: your guide to Omani cuisine
+Your guide to Omani cuisine

 Where to eat it

-For a nicely presented, single-serving version of shuwa, go to Kargeen Caffe in the Muscat neighborhood of Madinat Sultan Qaboos (MSQ).
+For a nicely presented, single-serving version of shuwa, go to Kargeen Caffe in the Muscat neighborhood of Madinat Sultan Qaboos (MQ).
 For a more authentic, less photogenic version, go to the popular taxi-driver hangout Bin Ateeq, on the Al Khuwair service road.

 Kargeen